 -The genetic diversity of several immune function genes in ring-tailed lemurs

 -Olfactory communication in Propithecus coquereli

--Behavior and neuro-endrocrinology in several species from Eulemur
+-Behavior and neuroendrocrinology in several species of Eulemur

-Scroll through the photos below to see the animal members of the Drea Lab.
+Scroll through the photos below to see the animals studied in the Drea Lab.